navidbr/Game/README.md

 Point size: The size of the point can be choosed using this option.

 Type: The type of the point can be selected here.
 It can be rather "absorbing point" or "repelling point".
-Absorbing point will absorb the other objects that are in its range,
+Absorbing point will absorb the other objects that are in its effective range, and the repelling point will repel the other objects that are in its effective range.

+Effect rate: The absorb or repel power of the point can be choosed using this option.
+NB: If point type is absorbing, and the power rate is same or bigger than the avoid rate of the objects, the objects may even have ontact with each other.

+Effective range: This option shows the effective range of the absorbing or repelling point.
+This is in same unit with "Object distance" and "Cursor distance" options.